TAZARA Railway: Chinese support

 At the time, China was actively seeking diplomatic support in the Third World against the United States and Soviet Union.
-Trade Minister Abdulrahman Mohamed Babu and other ministers from Zanzibar were instrumental in lobbying Chinese leaders for support and then persuading Nyerere to accept the assistance.
+Trade Minister Abdulrahman Babu and other ministers from Zanzibar were instrumental in lobbying Chinese leaders for support and then persuading Nyerere to accept the assistance.
 British prime minister Harold Wilson, after seeing Tanzania's pro-China attitude at the 1965 Commonwealth Prime Ministers' Conference, claimed that many of Nyerere's ministers were "directly in the Chinese pay."
 Canadian prime minister Lester Pearson also questioned whether Nyerere should get so close to the Chinese.

 Nyerere later complained that Western nations opposed the Chinese plans for the railway, but did not offer him any alternative.

 In November 1965, Southern Rhodesia's white-led colonial government issued its Unilateral Declaration of Independence from Britain, threatening Zambia's access to the sea.
 In the first months after UDI, supplies had to be airlifted to Zambia or transported 1000 mi by road.
 Nyerere warned Humphry John Berkeley, a British politician who served as the economic consultant for the Canadian-British survey team, that "The West must hurry, because the Chinese are going ahead."
 Yet, when Berkeley met with Harold Wilson, the British prime minister assured him that "The Chinese have not got the money to build the railway."

 Finally, Kaunda dropped his objections and accepted the Chinese offer while visiting China in January 1967.
 On 6 September 1967, an agreement was signed in Beijing by the three nations.
 China committed itself to building a railway between Tanzania and Zambia, supplying an interest-free loan of RMB988 million (approx. US$406 million) to be repaid between 1973 and 2013.
+This was part of China’s larger policy of giving unilateral aid to developing nations during the 1960s and 1970s, which strengthened after Premier Zhou Enlai visited Africa in 1964 and declared the continent "ripe for revolution."

 The West reacted to Chinese backing for the project with both derision and alarm.
 Critics questioned the construction quality and competence of the Chinese, calling the TAZARA the "bamboo railway".
+The West also voiced concerns about a potential loss of Tanzanian sovereignty, which were worsened when both Tanzania and Zambia signed trade agreements favorable to Beijing.
+One caveat of the agreement allowed Beijing to flood Tanzanian and Zambian markets with surplus goods, often referred to as “make-weight” goods.
+These were low-value industrial products added mainly to fill cargo space, and they frequently went unsold, undercutting local businesses despite the railway’s broader economic goals.
 The Wall Street Journal stated in 1967, "the prospects of hundreds and perhaps thousands of Red Guards descending upon an already troubled Africa is a chilling one for the West."
 The United States funded the Tanzam Highway, which was built from 1968 to 1973, to compete with the railway.
 As the projects proceeded in parallel, Chinese and American workers clashed at the Great Ruaha River bridge in 1970.